 Q: Aren’t all turkeys sold around town basically the same?

-A: No. Whether frozen or fresh, all the turkeys at Whole Foods Market® are required to meet our strict quality standards including:
+A: No. Whether frozen or fresh, all the turkeys at Whole Foods Market® must meet our strict quality standards including:

 5-Step™ Animal Welfare rated